soasme/blackgate/docs/introduction.rst

 you want to start a Kong cluster, you have to run a bunch of dependencies in several nodes, like Nginx, PostgreSQL, etc.
 Blackgate is much simpler in this case.
 Write config, and Run instance.
 Nothing more.
-In early state, we can choose a simpler tool like Blackgate to avoid over-engineering.
+In early stage, we can choose a simpler tool like Blackgate to avoid over-engineering.

 You might also want to monitor and register services to